apache/tvm/apps/hexagon_launcher/README.md

 ## Compilation

 The launcher consists of two parts: part running on Hexagon, and part running on Android.
-They need to be compiled separately.
-Since some source files are shared between these two parts, make sure to delete all object files between compilations.
-Compile the Hexagon code first.
+Each component must be compiled separately.

 The supported Snapdragon architectures are 855, 865, and 888.